arvados/arvados/doc/install/install-api-server.md

 Make sure your Omniauth provider knows about your APP_ID and APP_SECRET combination.

+You also need to update config/initializers/secret_token.rb.
+Generate a new secret with

+  rake secret

+and put it in config/initializers/secret_token.rb:

+  Server::Application.config.secret_token = 'your-new-secret-here'

 Finally, edit your

     environments/production.rb

 file.

-Specifically, you want to make sure that
+First, you want to make sure that

     config.uuid_prefix